svylabs/stablebase/WHITEPAPER.md

 StableBase is built on the Ethereum blockchain, benefiting from its smart contract capabilities, security, and widespread adoption within the decentralized finance (DeFi) ecosystem.

 # Borrowing and Withdrawal
 StableBase utilizes a CDP mechanism, requiring users to overcollateralize their loans by at least 110%.
 Users create a Safe, where they deposit their collateral and the protocol issues SBD token.
-By opening a Safe with StableBase, the user not just borrows SBD coins at 0% rate, but also accepts the Liquidation and Redemptions risks involved.
+By opening a Safe with StableBase, the user not just borrows SBD coins at 0% rate, but also accepts the Liquidation and Redemption risks involved and thus agrees to actively take part in the stability of the protocol.

 Withdrawal is facilitated through repayment of the borrowed SBD back to the protocol.